mwangdakota/pages-uswds-jekyll/pages/apply/project-pitch.md

 <div markdown="0">
   <h2>Instructions</h2>
   <p>The *required* Project Pitch allows startups to learn if their proposed project is a good fit for funding from America’s Seed Fund powered by NSF.
-See four key questions you'll be asked to answer.
-When you're ready, you'll need to create an account to submit your Project Pitch.*</p>
+See four key questions you'll be asked to answer.</p>
   <p><b>1.
 The Technology Innovation.
 (Up to 500 words)</b>
     <br>Describe the technical innovation that would be the focus of a Phase I project, including a brief discussion
     of the origins of the innovation as well as explanation as to why it meets the program’s mandate to focus on